 Hundreds of users can have software updates from the central server.
 Cloud computing involves users connecting remotely through a browser.
-Applications and data storage are maintained on a central server.
+Applications and data storage is maintained on a central server.

 Servers are computers that support multiple users accessing client applications simultaneously.
-It runs an instance of software and accepts clients requests.
+It runs an instance of the software and accepts clients’ requests.

 How Central Processing Units Work

 The central processing unit (CPU) takes instructions from the operating system (OS).
 The CPU takes this instruction set and goes through a repeating cycle

 FETCH INSTRUCTIONS: Executable files are binary files with instructions for the CPU.
 The OS copies the program into RAM then begins feeding the CPU instructions.